Specific fee routing for multi-path payments in Lightning Networks

 This loop is repeated until no route is found anymore or the required payment amount has been paid.

-The demo on http://amp.lightningfees.net is showing the output of the algorithm.
+Below is a screenshot of the output of the described algorithm.

 What typically happens with well-connected nodes, is that there is a huge amount of possible routes to the destination and more and more become involved in a multi-path payment as the payment amount rises.